lybird300/lybird300.github.io/_posts/2015-05-01-inspect-big-file.md

 <li><a href="http://www.cyberciti.biz/faq/howto-search-find-file-for-text-string/">Finding a File Containing a Particular Text String In Linux Server</a></li>
 <li><a href="http://datavu.blogspot.com/2014/08/useful-unix-commands-for-exploring-data.html">Useful Unix commands for exploring data</a></li>
 <li><a href="http://www.theunixschool.com/2011/02/sed-replace-or-substitute-file-contents.html">sed - Replace or substitute file contents</a></li>
+<li><a href="http://www.thegeekstuff.com/2011/01/rsync-exclude-files-and-folders/">6 rsync Examples to Exclude Multiple Files and Directories using exclude-from</a></li>
 </ul>